 About Pseudomyxoma Survivor

 Pseudomyxoma Survivor is a non-profit organization, run by patients and caregivers.
-With volunteers all over the world, we have a thriving support community providing emotional support to anyone whose life has been touched by PMP.
-As PMP is so rare, having a global presence gives the community a scale where it is able to offer genuine support and advice around the clock – both emotional and practical.
+We have a thriving support community providing emotional support to anyone whose life has been touched by pseudomyxoma peritonei (PMP) as well as appendix cancer and other peritoneal surface malignancies.
+As these diseases are so rare, having a global presence gives the community a scale where it is able to offer genuine support and advice around the clock – both emotional and practical.
 Patients, caregivers and families have joined together to create an online ‘family’.
-Together we:

 - offer practical and emotional advice on managing symptoms and all aspects of living with this rare disease

 - fund small grants to help patients and caregivers with the impact of treatment

 - support research